r-craig73/rc_portfolio/README.md

 * Improve workflow example #1: Improving the process to measure and analyze tablet/notebook/laptop touchpad noise require.
 Using software and programming automation and an accelerometer to trigger the event, a user can measure and generate a report for 10 products within 1 hour instead of 4-5 hours.
 * Improve workflow example #2: To avoid repeating how to perform the same test for technicians and colleagues, an 'Acoustics Lab Procedures' handbook was generated saving 5-10% in workflow.

-## Ron's Personal Interests
+## Ron's Interests
 * Singing rap, RnB, soul and country karaoke songs (add pictures).
 * Listening to different genres of music (rap, RnB, soul, jazz, classic rock, country, blues, anything good, etc.).
 * Attending sporting events (add Timbers match pictures).
 Support Portland and Philadelphia local sports (soccer, basketball and football).
 * Attending live, local concerts and festivals (small to medium size stages, not the stadium size concerts).
 * Enjoy casual bike rides and hikes (add pictures).
 * Adult Halloween (or specific theme) costume wearer (add pictures).
-* Dabbling with Python, Arduino and possible projects helping people (website TBD).
+* If $$$ was no option: Traveling across USA and hopefully internationally.
+Tinkering with Python, Arduino hardware (LED lights), and volunteering/helping people through technology.

 ### Application instructions (assuming Mac OS)
 * If you want to use Postgres for the database and not to install Rail's testing tools, create a file called `.railsrc` in your home directory (using the text editor of your choice) and add the line `-d postgresql -T`